layer6ai-labs/DropoutNet/README.md

     * default setting uses gpu for training and cpu for inference
 3. (Optionally) launch tensorboard to monitor progress by `tensorboard --logdir=<log_path>`

+the output is evaluation of recall at 50,100,...,500 for:
+- warm
+- cold user
+- cold item

 <a name="notes"/>

 ## Notes

+* Make sure `--data-dir` points to the `eval/` folder, not the root
+* On the machine outlined above, 2 full user batch (50,000 batches with 100 updates each) takes about 14 minutes, reaching approximately 0.45 recall@500 for warm, and 0.30 for both cold user and cold item.